AkashM398/NewCode/HTML & CSS/README.md

 .for li tag set *list-style*/:none; to remove bullets and simply display a list</br>
-.set float property in list to set alignment like left or right .defiene padding induvidually like padding-top/right/bottom/left:10px; or simply padding:toppx rpx bpx lpx;
+.set float property in list to set alignment like left or right .defiene padding induvidually like padding-top/right/bottom/left:10px; or simply padding:toppx rpx bpx lpx; .suppose you want to change the properties of list tag in the header tag you should specify as : *.header-list* *li* {}
+.You can add a border with the border property ,you can specify the thickness, style(solid), and color .Customise borders further like border-bottom, border-top, border-left, or border-right.
+.Add more padding inside and outside border for more beautiful looks for the page .Also do add margins like margin-top etc for adding margins on any side